What is Ciprofloxacin Axapharm?

 - Use a measuring device marked for medicine dosing.
 Ask your pharmacist for help if you are unsure of how to measure your dose.

-- Drinking extra fluids while you are taking Ciprofloxacin Axapharm is recommended.
+- Drinking extra fluids while you are taking Ciprofloxacin Axapharm suspension is recommended.
 Check with your doctor for instructions.

-- To clear up your infection completely, take Ciprofloxacin Axapharm for the full course of treatment.
+- To clear up your infection completely, take Ciprofloxacin Axapharm suspension for the full course of treatment.
 Keep taking it even if you feel better in a few days.

-- Avoid taking Ciprofloxacin Axapharm with milk or milk products (eg, calcium-enriched juice, yogurt) by themselves.
-However, taking Ciprofloxacin Axapharm as part of a full meal that contains milk or milk products is permitted.
+- Avoid taking Ciprofloxacin Axapharm suspension with milk or milk products (eg, calcium-enriched juice, yogurt) by themselves.
+However, taking Ciprofloxacin Axapharm suspension as part of a full meal that contains milk or milk products is permitted.

 Uses of Ciprofloxacin Axapharm in details